adamchainz/SublimeFiglet/README.md

 * `Figlet: Add Comment` lets you type text (or uses your selection) and figletizes it as a comment.

 * `Figlet: Select Font` lets you choose a font out of the installed list that come with pyfiglet.
+See a list of the font styles at the [figlet font page](http://www.figlet.org/examples.html).

         888'Y88 Y88b Y88     888   e88 88e   Y88b Y8P 888